Poster and Chalk Policy

 - In residence halls, approved posters are to be delivered to the main desk of each hall at least 24-hours prior to the day the materials are to be posted.
 The main desk will further advise on their posting policy (policies differ from hall to hall).
 Please abide by each policy.

-- The director of Student Involvement and Leadership Development may withhold approval for any poster deemed to be obscene, offensive or discriminatory to a portion of the university community, or which advertises an event which is illegal or unlawful.
-The decision of the director may be appealed to the associate vice president for Student Affairs and dean of students.
+- OASIS staff may withhold approval for any poster deemed to be obscene, offensive or discriminatory to a portion of the university community, or which advertises an event that is illegal or unlawful.
+The decision may be appealed to the associate vice president for Student Affairs and dean of students.

 - Failure to obtain approval for posters or the posting of posters on objects other than appropriate bulletin boards may result in the loss of an organization's/department's privilege of poster approval.
 Any poster deemed inappropriate must be removed by the organization/department in question, within 24-hours of notification.
 Repeated violations of this policy may result in the loss of the organization's/department's status and the adjudication of individuals.